Exam Board Specification: AQA

 This is a new linear A-level course

-To study A Level Graphic Communication, students are also required to have a GCSE grade C or equivalent in an Art or design related subject.
+To study A Level Graphic Design, students are also required to have a GCSE grade B or equivalent in an Art or design related subject or a grade 5 in English Language if no GCSE.

 PARTNERSHIP WITH UNIVERSITY OF THE ARTS LONDON: